AdamSheaffer/NSS-movie-sprint-prototype/README.md

 - When the user selects `Manage Locations` from the main menu and then selects `Show Locations`, they should be shown a list of all filming locations.
 The user should then be prompted to hit `Enter` to return to the main menu.

+- When the user selects `Manage Locations` from the main menu and then selects `Show Locations`, the resulting list should be paginated with 5 records per page.
+The user should be able to hit the left and right arrow keys to page through the results.
+Hitting `Enter` should return to the main menu.

 - When the user selects `Manage Locations` from the main menu and then selects `Add a Location`, they should be prompted to enter the name of the location along with the cost of shooting there for one day.
-The location should then be added to the movie's list of shooting locations. **NOTE:** _The cost of locations does not get added to budget until it gets added to a schedule (later story)_
+The location should then be added to the movie's list of shooting locations. **NOTE:** _The cost of locations does not get added to budget until it gets added to the schedule (later story)_

 - When the user selects `Schedule` from the main menu, they should be shown another menu with the following options: